Probabilistic Contrastive Learning for Domain Adaptation: Methods

-In this section, we first review feature contrastive learning (FCL) in the context of domain adaptation, and then elaborate on our probabilistic contrastive learning (PCL).
-We define the model $M= F \circ E$ with the feature extractor $E$ and the classifier $F$.
-Here $F$ has the parameters $W=(\mathbf{w}_{1},...,\mathbf{w}_{C})$, where $C$ is the number of classes and $\mathbf{w}_k$ is the class weights of the $k$-th class.
+In this section, we first review feature contrastive learning (FCL), and then elaborate on our proposed probabilistic contrastive learning (PCL).
+Generally speaking, we can split a model for classification, detection, and semantic segmentation into two parts: the encoder $E$ and the classifier $F$.
+Here $F$ has the parameters $W=(\mathbf{w}_{1},...,\mathbf{w}_{C})$, where $C$ is the number of classes.
+Particularly, each vector in $W$ is equivalent to the embedding center of a class which we denote as class weights.